-ASSESSMENT: All exam questions will come from the PowerPoint presentations used in class (also on Canvas) and other material which is covered or assigned in class.
+ASSESSMENT: All exam questions will come from the PowerPoint presentations, videos, study questions used in class (also on Canvas), and other material which is covered or assigned in class.
 Questions may include multiple choice and matching type formats as well as short answer and discussion questions.
 Questions will be designed to evaluate understanding and application of the course material.

-There will be five (5) unit exams covering material indicated in the Class Schedule (See Class Schedule for exam dates).
-Each unit exam will have 50 questions (worth 100 points total), 5 bonus questions (worth 5 points total), and will be returned for review.
-The unit exam grades will represent 70% of your course grade.
-The final exam will have 100 questions made up of 50 questions from the last "lecture unit" (cardiovascular/ respiratory systems) plus 50 comprehensive questions from the other unit exams and will count 100 points.
-The final exam grade will represent 30% of your course grade.
+There will be five (6) unit exams covering material indicated in the Class Schedule (See Class Schedule for exam dates).
+Each unit exam will have 50 questions and be worth 100 points.
+Online exams using Respondus + monitor will be open to take for two (2) days.
+Once it closes, online exams will be open for review for two (2) days.
+The unit exam grades will represent 60%.
+The final exam will have 100 questions and make up 20% of the grade; 20% will come from quizzes, assignments, etc. The final exam is comprehensive and will represent 20% of your course grade.
 There are no exemptions from the final exam.
 The final examination schedule can be found in the GCSC website (Academic Calendar) and in the Class Schedule included in this syllabus.
-The final exam is not returned but is kept in the instructor's office if you want to review it.
-Questions on the final will have changes from the original unit exam questions that will further evaluate understanding of the material.
+The final exam will not be open for review, but you may come to the professor's office to review it.
+Questions on the final will have changes from the original unit exam questions, that will further evaluate understanding of the material.